 LGBT surrogacy laws are still under revision in many countries around the world, which offers the possibility that intended parents could run into legal complications if laws were suddenly to change — risking their rights to their child, their money invested and more.
-This is an important consideration for all LGBT intended parents to consider before moving forward with an international surrogacy.
+This is an important consideration for all LGBT-intended parents to consider before moving forward with international surrogacy.

 Clearly, international surrogacy for LGBT intended parents can be a risky endeavor — which is why so many intended parents in the U.S. and abroad choose the legal protections of an American surrogacy, instead.
 While this process may incur additional expenses, it’s because it’s a much safer process legally, medically and practically.